Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Subadditivity of Kodaira dimensions

-\begin{lem} With the notation and assumptions above.
-Let $D$ be a pseudo-effective $\Q$-Cartier $\Q$-divisor on $X$.
+\begin{lem} Let $D$ be a pseudo-effective $\Q$-Cartier $\Q$-divisor on $X$.
 If $D$ is $f$-nef, then $D$ is nef. \end{lem} \begin{proof} Assume the contrary.
 We can take an ample $\Q$-divisor $H$ on $X$ such that $D+H$ is not nef.
 Since $D$ is pseudo-effective, there exists an effective $\Q$-divisor $B'\sim_{\Q} D + H$.
 Take a small rational number $t > 0$ such that $(X, B + tB')$ is klt.
 Since $K_X + B + tB'$ is $f$-nef, applying Theorem \ref{rel-mmp} shows that $tB' \equiv K_X + B + tB'$ is nef, which contradicts the assumption. \end{proof}